+- Principle #4 Prevention and Intervention

-School discipline is best accomplished by preventing misbehavior before it occurs, and using effective interventions after it occurs.
+- School discipline is best accomplished by preventing misbehavior before it occurs, and using effective interventions after it occurs.

-- Principle #5 - Discipline with Guidance
+- Principle #5 Discipline with Guidance

+community.
-School discipline that is paired with meaningful instruction and guidance offers students an opportunity to learn from their mistakes and contribute to the school community, and is more likely to result in getting the student re-engaged in learning.

-- Principle #6 - Maximize Learning and Minimize Removal

-Effective school discipline maximizes the amount of time students spend learning and minimizes the amount of time students are removed from their classrooms while protecting the safety of the school community and the educational process.

-Principle #7 - Exclusionary Discipline as a Last Resort

-Use of In-School Suspensions, Out-of-School Suspensions, Expulsion, and Referrals to Alternative Schools should be minimized and used on a graduated basis wherever possible.
-The priority shall be to keep students in class whenever school safety and continuance of the educational process allow.

-Principle #8 - Student Supports

-Schools must utilize guidance interventions and other appropriate support services to provide effective discipline and guidance to students, including and especially those returning from exclusionary discipline, to maximize their ability to meet social and academic standards within the school community.

-Principle #9 - Student Responsibilities

-All students have the responsibility to work to the best of their abilities, attend school daily unless they are legally excused, contribute to maintaining a safe and supportive school environment, treat peers and school staff in a respectful manner, accept responsibility for their actions, hold themselves to the highest standards of conduct and demeanor, and promote a climate of mutual respect and dignity toward all in the school community.

-- Principle #10 - Limited Role of Law Enforcement

-School Resource Officers (SROs), School Safety Officers (SSOs) and other school safety personnel are important resources in supporting school communities to prevent and resolve conflict in positive ways.
-The District will support or provide training to SROs and SSOs in restorative practices, youth development, and how to respond to the special needs of young persons.
-All law enforcement personnel shall use, to the maximum extent possible, techniques to de-escalate conflict and repair harm and that minimize the use of arrests; and shall defer to school personnel on all issues considered to be school disciplinary matters.
-Every effort shall be made to identify alternatives to arrest when applicable.
+- School discipline that is paired with meaningful instruction and guidance offers students an opportunity to learn from their mistakes and contribute to the school community, and is more likely to result in getting the student re-engaged in learning. - Principle #6 Maximize Learning and Minimize Removal Effective school discipline maximizes the amount of time students spend learning and minimizes the amount of time students are removed from their classrooms while protecting the safety of the school community and the educational process. - Principle #7 Exclusionary Discipline as a Last Resort Use of In-School Suspensions, Out-of-School Suspensions, Expulsion, Referrals to Alternative Schools and School-Based Arrests should be minimized and only used on a graduated basis.
+The priority shall be to keep students in class whenever school safety and continuance of the educational process allow. - Principle #8 Student Supports Schools must utilize guidance interventions and other appropriate support services to provide effective discipline and guidance to students, including and especially those returning from exclusionary discipline, to maximize their ability to meet social and academic standards within the school community. - 22 Principle #9 Student Responsibilities 23 All students have the responsibility to work to the best of their abilities, attend school 24 daily unless they are legally excused, contribute to maintaining a safe and supportive 25 school environment, treat peers and school staff in a respectful manner, accept 26 responsibility for their actions, hold themselves to the highest standards of conduct and 27 demeanor, and promote a climate of mutual respect and dignity toward all in the school - Principle #10 Limited Role of Law Enforcement School Resource Officers (SROs), School Safety Officers (SSOs) and other school safety personnel are important resources in supporting school communities to prevent and resolve conflict in positive ways.
+The District will support or provide training to SROs and SSOs in restorative practices and non-exclusionary, non-discriminatory disciplinary responses, youth development, and how to respond to the special needs of young persons.
+All law enforcement personnel shall use, to the maximum extent possible, techniques to de-escalate conflict and repair harm and that minimize the use of traditional law enforcement measures; and shall take direction from school personnel on all issues considered to be school discipline matters.
+The arrest or detention of a student should be used only as a measure of last resort.

-Principle #11 - Address Racial Disparities in School Discipline
+- Principle #11 - Address Racial Disparities in School Discipline